no-day/create-fp-ts-lib/README.md

 npm init fp-ts-lib
 ```

 and then follow the questions asked by the CLI.
-The first run may be slow
+The first run may be slow. that's because your package manager will always fetch the latest version.
+Once run, the CLI `create-fp-ts-lib` is installed globally on your system.
+See [this document](https://classic.yarnpkg.com/en/docs/cli/create/) for more information.

 ## Features